qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   Written by: Jos B. [contact](https://market.socialism.nl/author/ "get e-mail address there")

+  _Personal note:_ This keymap came about because of a need for an efficient keymap.
+  Once the two variations of Dvorak where made, it seemed easy to add a Qwerty for those users for a dual layout keymap.
+Things got out of hand from there …

-  You can let me know if you find any bugs / problems, have improvements, a new `./base_...c/.md` keymap, or if you like using it too 👍.
+  You can let me know if you find any bugs / use problems, have improvements, a new `./base_...c/.md` keymap, or just if you like using it too 👍.

   Contributions to this key map:
       - …